thuanvu301103/Testing_Server_with_API/Authentication (Log In) Server/README.md

 1. Make sure that you have installed these modules: express, mysql, xlsx.
 2. (Optional) Create a databse by changing the dât in "data.xlsx" file
 3. (Optional) You can change "port number" in "loginserver.js"
-4. Run Server by running "loginserver.js": In termianl, navigate to destination and type "node loginserver.js"
+4. Run Server by running "loginserver.js": In termianl, navigate to destination and type ```node loginserver.js```
 5. Using API (described above) to get ID os user